jigpu/linuxwacom-wiki-archive/wiki/Making_Releases.md

 This section describes how to do a new [input-wacom](input-wacom "wikilink") release.

-1. Merge master into all current branches, and then merge those branches into master.
+1. Merge master into all current upstream branches (e.g. jiri/for-4.14).
+Merge branches for *released* kernels back into master (if RC kernel code needs to be part of a release, check with other developers before continuing).
 Use the '--no-ff' option with 'git merge' to force a commit message.
 2. Change configure.ac to reflect the new version number and commit:
     **git commit -sm "input-wacom VERSION" configure.ac** You *must not* have uncommitted changes when releasing a new version.